Many college students can’t afford food. What extremes would you go through to ease your hunger?

 One scorching hot July morning, I woke up under only a delicate, white sheet with my clothes stuck to my legs, back, and empty stomach.
 The room that I was subletting over the summer had no air conditioner, ceiling fan, or window for Mother Nature to cool my body.

 Not to mention, the room contained no light switch and the darkness sealed the heat around me like an asphyxiating hold.
 Fighting my conscience, I ignored the grueling mechanics within the pit of my stomach.
 The grinding reminded me of my mother’s molcajete, a stone tool that could best be compared to the Mexican version of the mortar and pestle.
-The feeling of hunger was awfully overpowering, especially that morning.
-So much so that I stole my housemates’ food.
+The feeling of hunger was awfully overpowering, especially that morning — so much so that I stole my housemates’ food.

-I stole food for breakfast mostly.
+I stole food for breakfast, mostly.
 Every day, I tried to make a big breakfast, one that would stave off my hunger the longest.
 However, I’d purposefully create different variations of my morning meal so that my housemates would not directly notice that their food was missing.
 A typical breakfast included scraps of ham — a little dried out since the packaging did not include a proper seal — a few white eggs, shredded cheese, two hash browns, and a chewy chocolate-chip granola bar to snack on while preparing the meal.

 As my food sizzled in the skillet, I’d lock the door.
 In case any of my housemates returned, I could quickly turn off the stove, hide away the food in the oven, and scurry away into my room while they fumbled trying to unlock the door.
 As I stirred my omelet, my gaze focused out of the window.
 My eyebrows furrowed with apprehension, and my eyes glimmered in deceptive delight, for all those looking within never caught a hint of my enslavement to hunger.
 My thoughts floated into the past experiences I had as a teenager with my hometown’s local food ministry, which gave out a large and hefty cardboard box full of food: beans, cooking oil, a loaf of bread, peanut butter, jam, granola bars, chicken, sausage, tortillas, ground beef, canned soups, fruits, and veggies.

 I remembered how every Saturday morning, around eight, my mother and I would walk five blocks to our local ministry.
-Usually, I pled with my thirteen-year-old sister to go in my place, but my mother argued that she was too small to help carry the box of food home.
+Usually, I pled my thirteen-year-old sister to go in my place, but my mother argued that she was too small to help carry the box of food home.
 I always ended up joining my mother to the local ministry.
 Since my hometown, known as Reedley, is small, there is only one public high-school there and everyone knows everyone.
 I made sure I wore a sweater with a hoodie, even during the blistering hot summers, because I didn’t want anyone to recognize me.
 A block away from the ministry, the anxiety would kick in.
-My palms would start to sweat and I feared someone from my high-school seeing me at the line outside of the ministry.
+My palms would start to sweat, and I feared someone from my high-school would see me at the line outside of the ministry.
 I was afraid that if anyone found out I was poor, they would feel sorry for me, and that was the last thing I wanted.
 I wore my hoodie to conceal my head, asked my mother to hand me my sunglasses from her purse so I could cover my eyes, but most importantly, to disguise my identity.
 My destitution that felt so inescapably bound to my identity was a consistent fear in the back of my mind.
-I was worried I would be ridiculed, and that I would become an outcast in my high school.
-Yet, there I was in college, looking out the window and wanting more than anything, some sort of local food bank, local ministry that gave out food, or a food pantry.
+I was worried I would be ridiculed and that I would become an outcast in my high school.
+Yet, there I was in college, looking out the window and wanting, more than anything, some sort of local food bank, local ministry that gave out food, or a food pantry.

 Irvine, where I live and attend college, is known to be the land of the wealthy and classy, but those who struggle live under the shadows, their burdens rarely ever seen.
 Emotionally, I acted fine, physically, I looked fine; I became the replica of a walking stick, yet my seemingly “ideal” body type did not raise any suspicions.
 I never asked for help from others and no one ever noticed I needed the help.